 Switch Number 9 – L Delay, or Lead Delay.

-A time delay switch operating on the principle that a lead wire will stretch and break within a certain time at a certain temperature, which can be accurately calculated.
-The breaking of the wire inside caused a spring retained striker pin to set off a percussion cap and activate the explosives connected to it.
+A time pencil that was waterproof and with timings that were more exact than the No. 10 switch was needed.
+A time delay switch operating on the principle that a Tellurium lead rod will stretch and break under spring tension within a certain time at a certain temperature, which can be fairly accurately calculated, was created.
+The breaking of the finely machined rod inside caused a spring retained striker pin to set off a percussion cap and activate the fuse or explosives connected to it.
 These were supplied with a tag attached stating the number of hours delay before they would set off.
+This was named No. 9 "Lead Delay" switch.

 John K. Neuenburg